NikhilSKashyap/11-Projects-to-DataScience/README.md

 5. [K-Nearest Neighbors(KNN)](https://github.com/NikhilSKashyap/11-Projects-to-DataScience/blob/master/05.KNearestNeighbors.ipynb)<br>
     K-Nearest Neighbors is one of the simplest supervised learning classification algorithms.
 The KNN algorithm assumes that similar things are near to each other.

-    Using [Pima Indians Diabetes](https://www.kaggle.com/uciml/pima-indians-diabetes-database)dataset, we will learn -
+    Using [Pima Indians Diabetes](https://www.kaggle.com/uciml/pima-indians-diabetes-database) dataset, we will learn -
     * How to standardize features by removing the mean and scaling to unit variance using StandardScaler from scikit learn?
     * KNN algorithm and how to build it.